You have turned-in this assignment. You can review the lesson and see your previous answers.

 So here is a map showing pandas' habitats, where pandas live.

-Can you see the country of China there with those green areas inside?
-There isn't very much of the country of China covered by those green areas, but that is the area where pandas still live in the wild.
+There isn't very much of the country of China covered both those green areas, but that is the area where pandas still live in the wild.

 So pandas live only in a few areas in central China.

-The reason for that is that they need bamboo forests, and this is where we find bamboo forests.
+The reason for that is that they need bamboo forests and this is where we find bamboo forests.

-Pandas live in mountainous areas which can be very cold and snowy in winter.
+Pandas live in mountainous areas, which can be very cold and snowy in winter.

-Now, there are only around 1,800 pandas living in the wild, hardly any at all.
+Now there are only around 1,800 pandas living in the wild, hardly any at all, with a further 650 in captivity around the world.

 And that means they're likely to be in zoos.